 Fine motor skills include little actions like playing with a toy or holding a crayon.
-Gross motor skills include actions like jumping, walking, or throwing a ball.
+Gross motor skills include activities like jumping, walking, or throwing a ball.

-As mentioned in the beginning, different children exhibit different developmental milestones and may face some different developmental issues as per their age and growth.
-Normally most children should be able to sit with some support by six months and walk by the time they turn two.
-By the time they turn five, most kids should be able to run, talk, and eat with their hands.
+As mentioned initially, different children exhibit different developmental milestones.
+Usually, most children should be able to sit with some support by six months and walk by the time they turn two.
+By the time they turn five, most kids can run, talk, and eat with their hands.

-According to medical website Healthline.com, you must watch out for the below signs to understand whether or not your child has delays in fine and or gross motor skills:
+The following are some unique signs to watch out for when a child has delays in fine and or gross motor skills: